 Yes!
-Besides obtaining proper authorization from school officials, the United States State Department "Traveler Warning List" must be consulted.
+Besides obtaining proper authorization from school officials, the United States State Department Alerts and Warnings website must be consulted.
 Any country on this list is not eligible for any Pinellas County Schools field trip or tour.
-The web link to this site is: http://travel.state.gov/travel/cis_pa_tw/tw/tw_1764.html.

 Are kayaking and snorkeling allowed on field trips?